Mongoose

 What are we doing about it?

-In 2023, 87% of our received donations were allocated directly towards predator control in critical habitats for Nēnē and other waterbirds.
-Our efforts led to the removal of at least 403 mongoose, based on carcass counts.
-This number is potentially higher, as it only includes carcasses that were located and counted.
-We primarily use auto-resetting traps (where it is safe to do so) to decrease the total cost/mongoose over time.
+87% of the donations we received in 2023 were spent directly on predator control in critical habitats for nēnē and other waterbirds.
+Our efforts led to the removal of at least 406 mongoose, based on carcass counts.
+This number is potentially higher, as it only includes carcasses that we could find.
+We use a variety of trap types and depend on volunteers to help us check live traps everyday.
+If you want to help with trapping in Hawaiʻi please contact us!

 Current Regulations